Is candy taxed? Here’s what to expect this Halloween

 District of Columbia: Candy and other food and food ingredients are exempt; however, candy and other snack foods sold through vending machines are taxed at a rate of 5.75%.

-There’s no general sales tax in Alaska, Delaware, Montana, New Hampshire, or Oregon, but Alaska allows local sales taxes.
+There’s no general sales tax in Alaska, Delaware, Montana, New Hampshire, or Oregon.
+However, Alaska allows local sales taxes, and candy or other food may be taxed in some jurisdictions.

 Feed the sweet tooth

-Automating sales tax compliance allows businesses to deliver taxability rules and sales tax rates to point-of-sale systems in real time, no matter what type of candy they sell or where they sell it.
+Automating sales tax compliance can help you tax or exempt your candy sales as required, no matter what type of candy you sell or where you sell it.

 Recent posts